Attack on the Moncada Barracks: The attack

 The group formed a 16-automobile caravan in order to give the appearance of being a delegation headed by a high-ranking officer sent from western Cuba.
-Their plan was that a first group of 25 men led by Abel Santamaría would take the civilian hospital at the rear of the barracks, a second group of six men led by Lester Rodriguez, including Raúl Castro (Fidel's brother), would take the Audiencia Building (Palacio de Justicia), and a third group of 90 men, led by Castro, would take the barracks, including the radio transmitter within it.
+Their plan was that a first group of 25 men led by Abel Santamaría would take the civilian hospital at the rear of the barracks, a second group of 6 men led by Lester Rodriguez, including Raúl Castro (Fidel's brother), would take the Audiencia Building (Palacio de Justicia), and a third group of 90 men, led by Castro, would take the barracks, including the radio transmitter within it.

 The attack began poorly.
 The caravan of automobiles became separated by the time it arrived at the barracks, and the car carrying the guerillas' heavy weapons got lost.
 Furthermore, many of the rebels who would have taken part in the attack were left behind for a lack of weapons.
 In Castro's autobiography, he claims that he drove his car into a group of soldiers at the gate who had realized an attack was in progress.
 The men in the cars behind him jumped out of their cars, believing they were inside the barracks, and the alarm was sounded before the barracks had been infiltrated.
 According to Castro, this was the fatal mistake in the operation.

 Fifteen soldiers and three policemen were killed and 23 soldiers and five policemen wounded during the attack to the Moncada Barracks.
-Ten rebels were killed in combat, 11 wounded, four of them by friendly fire, and 41 executed later.
+Nine rebels were killed in combat, 11 wounded, four of them by friendly fire, and 42 executed later.
 In the attack on Carlos M. de Cespedes Barracks, one soldier died and two were wounded.
 Later the Cuban Army executed ten fugitive attackers.
 (According to Fidel Castro five were killed in the attack on the Moncada Barracks, and 56 were executed later by the Batista regime in the attack on the Moncada Barracks and the Bayamo Barracks) Eighteen rebels captured in the Civil Hospital were immediately executed in the Moncada small-arms target range within two hours after the attack.
 Their corpses were strewn throughout the garrison to simulate death in combat.
 Thirty-four fleeing rebels captured during the next three days were murdered after admitting their participation.
 A handful of rebels, including Fidel Castro, escaped into the nearby countryside but were apprehended shortly thereafter.